prod3v3loper/java-desktop-website-app/README.md

 private static final String PASSWORD = "test";
 ```

+# JAR to EXE

+Use https://launch4j.sourceforge.net/ to create exe file.

+# Alternative

+You can use https://start.spring.io/ to create your startup project.

 # Attention

 This one should not use in a real environment but unfortunately there is also something in real environments.